 As a soloist she has appeared notably with the Warsaw Philharmonic Orchestra, Polish Radio Orchestra, Sinfonia Iuventus, the New Music Orchestra, Illinois Modern Ensemble, and Neofonia Ensemble.

 Walentynowicz graduated from the Academy of Music in Gdańsk, Hochschule für Musik und Theater in Hannover, and from the Hochschule für Musik und Darstellende Kunst in Stuttgart, where she obtained an honours degree in the interpretation of contemporary music after studies with Nicolas Hodges.

-Małgorzata Walentynowicz performs with Ensemble Garage Köln and LUX:NM Berlin.
+Małgorzata Walentynowicz performs with Ensemble Garage Köln and New European Ensemble the Hague.